5826, rue St-Hubert, La Petite Patrie

 4101 Rue Sherbrooke E., Rosemont-La-Petite-Patrie

-A taste of the tropics in the middle of the city: Visiting the Montreal Botanical Garden—bursting with color—in the middle of their glacial winter feels like an unexpected surprise.
-The sheer scale here is staggering, with 10 greenhouses and 22 themed gardens, both containing over 22,000 varieties of plants and flowers.
-Making your way through the grounds feels like taking a journey through the continents, with Japanese- and Chinese-style gardens, tropical plants, and cacti all in abundance.
-The most interesting spaces are in the aquatic garden, which displays the incredible range of natural life below water; and for the more medical-minded, the toxic and medicinal plants garden is a fascinating look at the natural world's impact on healing.
+A taste of the tropics in the middle of the city: Visiting the Montreal Botanical Garden—bursting with color—in the middle of the city's glacial winter feels like an unexpected surprise.
+The sheer scale here is staggering, with ten greenhouses and twenty-two themed gardens, both containing over 22,000 varieties of plants and flowers.
+Making your way through the grounds feels like taking a journey across the continents, with Japanese- and Chinese-style gardens, tropical plants, and cacti all in abundance.
+The most interesting spaces are in the aquatic garden, which displays the incredible range of natural life below water, and for the more medical-minded, the toxic and medicinal plants garden, which offers a fascinating look at the natural world's impact on healing.
 With a special youth garden and an on-site restaurant, it makes an ideal weekend family activity no matter the season.

 Mount Royal Park